namila007/simple-redis-cluster/README.md

 ## How to run
 1. run the script `run-server.bat` to start the servers
 2. then run `create-cluster.bat` to create the clusters
-    - currently creating cluster slots parallely ,(high cpu processing) if you want to renu them sequencially uncomment the serial and cmnt the parallel script.
 3. to stop the server run `stop-server.bat` this will kill the redis process

 ## Info